shaho/gig-landing-page/README.md

 11. **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
-Prettier is a tool to help keep the formatting of your code consistent.
+Prettier is a tool to help keep the formatting of the code consistent.

 12. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/browser-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting the browser. ere I wrapp the entire App with `Context` API in order to share App state across different components.
+These allow customization/extension of default Gatsby settings affecting the browser.
+Here I wrapped the entire App with `Context` API in order to share App state across different components.

 13. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
-This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the
+This is where we can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the
     [config docs](https://www.gatsbyjs.com/docs/gatsby-config/) for more
     detail).

-14. **`LICENSE`**: This Gatsby starter is licensed under the MIT license.
-This means that you can see this file as a placeholder and replace it with your own license.
+14. **`LICENSE`**: This repo is licensed under the MIT license.

 15. **`yarn-lock.json`** (See `package.json` below, first).
 This is an
-    automatically generated file based on the exact versions of your yarn dependencies that were installed for your project. **(You won’t change this file directly).**
+    automatically generated file based on the exact versions of the yarn dependencies that were installed for the project. **(You won’t change this file directly).**

 16. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
-This manifest is how npm knows which packages to install for your project.
+This manifest is how npm knows which packages to install for the project.

-17. **`README.md`**: A text file containing useful reference information about your project.
+17. **`README.md`**: A text file containing useful reference information about the project.